caseyverse/legends/src/characters/chef.md

 ## Biography

 Foxscular makes a mean stew, and he's a good cook.
 But who is he?
 And why does he keep showing up everywhere in the world?
 Whenever we're in need of food, there usually a bar or restaurant where he is ready to serve up the best food in the world.
+Rumors say

 ## Usage